AvocadoCorp/avocado-python-utils/README.md

       ...
     }

-(Note also that inside CSS and JS files, references to other resources [eg. /static/foo-bar.png] are also updated to match the versioned filenames found in the JSON blob.)
+NOTE: inside CSS and JS files, references to other resources [eg. <code>/static/foo-bar.png</code>] are also updated to match the versioned filenames found in the JSON blob.

-Using this JSON blob, you can offload static resources to a static resources server (or S3 bucket) by rewriting references on your web frontend to read paths from the JSON index.
+Also, in this case, <code>//avocado-static.s3.amazonaws.com/</code> is the <code>--outprefix</code> option.

-To use:
+### How to

 1. During development, serve static resources from a directory, eg. "/static/", which specifies the
 <code>Cache-Control: no-cache</code> HTTP header for ease of development.